fwmechanic/k_edit/README.md

     * [Exuberant Ctags](http://ctags.sourceforge.net/) `ctags.exe` is invoked to rebuild the "tags database" at the close of each successful build of K.
     * the set of tags navigated to are added to a linklist which is traversed via `alt+left` and `alt+right`.
 Locations hyperlinked from are also added to this list, allowing easy return.
     * those functions appearing in the "Intrinsic Functions" section of <CMD-SWI-Keys> are methods of `ARG::` and can be tags-looked up (providing the best possible documentation to the user: the source code!).
+ * PCRE Regular-expression (regex) search & replace: all search and replace functions, when prefixed with `arg arg` (2-arg), operate in regex mode.
  * `psearch` (`F3`) / `msearch` (`F4`) (referred to as `xsearch` in the following text) search forward / backward from the cursor position.
     * `alt+F3` opens a buffer containing previous search keys.
     * `xsearch` (w/o arg) searches for the next match of the current search key.